Ewen-GitHub/digital-writing-folio/exercises.md

  - [x] change the story styles
  - [x] add a linked image
  - [x] create an inform 7 story

+ ### Story Stylesheet

  <img width="518" alt="image" src="https://user-images.githubusercontent.com/100544454/169262273-9f98b81d-29dc-48d1-a848-5e969beed31f.png">

+### Inform 7 story

  <img width="485" alt="image" src="https://user-images.githubusercontent.com/100544454/169262510-cb074e93-fdd9-4bf9-80f1-4262b4b7616a.png">

+ ## Week 9

+ - [x] add audio to a twine story
+ - [x] audio example with howler.js

+ I attempted to add audio to a twine story, followed all the steps and check the coding not twice but 3 times but when I ran the story no audio wanted to play unfortunately.